Shop

 Native: Europe

+Lupulus named for the Latin Lupis, meaning wolf “because the ancients had a notion that wolves hid themselves under this plant.”
+Gardeners Dictionary, 1768.
+Used for brewing since ancient times.
 Transported from continental Europe to England in 1524.
-Flowers used for brewing since ancient times.
-Added to ale to add flavor and as a preservative.
-In the late 1500’s Gerard claimed that hops seasoned ale and”make it a physical drinke to keep the body in health, rather than an ordinary drinke for the quenching of our thirst.”
+Added to ale for flavor and as a preservative.
+In the late 1500’s Gerard claimed that hops seasoned ale and ”make it a physical drinke to keep the body in health, rather than an ordinary drinke for the quenching of our thirst… The buds or first sprouts which come forth in the Spring are used to be eaten in sallads… The floures are vsed to season Beere or Ale with, and too many do cause bitternesse thereof… The floures make bread light, and the lumpe to be sooner and easilier leauened, if the meale be tempered with liquor wherein they haue been boyled.”
 Russians crowned the heads of brides with its foliage to bring “joy, abundance and intoxication.”
 Others put dried hops into pillows to relieve insomnia.
-Imported to America by the mid 1600’s where it was used for its ornamental qualities, to provide shade and to make beer.
+Imported to America by the mid 1600’s where it was used to provide shade and to make beer.
 Cherokee adopted hops to relieve pain caused by rheumatism.
-Grown by Jefferson at Monticello.
+Grown by Jefferson.

 • Hunnemannia fumariifolia Goldencup, Mexican Tulip Poppy Z 9-11, Annual in colder areas